MicrosoftDocs/cpp-docs/docs/mfc/reference/cstdiofile-class.md

 ## Remarks
  Stream files are buffered and can be opened in either text mode (the default) or binary mode.

- Text mode provides special processing for carriage return–linefeed pairs.
+ Text mode provides special processing for carriage return-linefeed pairs.
 When you write a newline character (0x0A) to a text-mode `CStdioFile` object, the byte pair (0x0D, 0x0A) is sent to the file.
 When you read, the byte pair (0x0D, 0x0A) is translated to a single 0x0A byte.

  The [CFile](../../mfc/reference/cfile-class.md) functions [Duplicate](../../mfc/reference/cfile-class.md#duplicate), [LockRange](../../mfc/reference/cfile-class.md#lockrange), and [UnlockRange](../../mfc/reference/cfile-class.md#unlockrange) are not supported for `CStdioFile`.